 For many years after I married, we continued to travel to my home church for this special evening; however, as our family grew, the tradition became a scary one, rather than one filled with beauty.
 I spent the first half of the service trying to keep the children from eating their candles and the second half trying to keep them from burning themselves.
 All this while sitting in a church pew longer than my arms could reach.
 Finally, I decided we would have to give it up and just stay home.

-However, I wasn’t about to let go of the tradition and all its rich meaning altogether.
+However, I wasn’t about to let go of the tradition and all its rich meaning.
 Instead, I exchanged the long church pew for my living room and wrote my own Christmas Eve service for our family to enjoy.

+This Christmas Eve Candlelight Service is FREE for Subscribers.
 Not a subscriber?
 Type your email in the box below, follow the instructions in the confirmation email and enjoy your FREE daily dose of Raising Arrows right in your inbox!
-You’ll find the link to our Christmas Eve Service at the bottom of your first email from me!
+You will find the link to the Subscriber Freebie page as well as the password to unlock the page at the bottom of all emails from me.
+Enjoy!